TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

 List of examples
 Blocks
 MBE01 - a simple cube
-MBE02 - a block with more complicated shape
+MBE02 - a block with a more complicated shape
+MBE03 - a block (coloured signpost) with multiple variants- four colours, can be placed facing in four directions